Afghan Breakdown: Plot

 The events unfold just before the start of the Soviet withdrawal from Afghanistan in 1988.
 Lieutenant Steklov, son of a high-ranking General, is assigned to Afghanistan, hoping to take part in combat and earn some medals before the war ends.
 Sgt.
 Arsionov (Aleksei Serebryakov) combines his combat experience and bravery with brutal hazing of young conscripts back on the field base.
-Major Bandura's tour of duty has expired.
+Major Bandura's, tour of duty commander of the paratrooper-assault battalion, has expired.
 He is free to go home and reunite with his wife whom he has almost forgot.
-This means leaving his mistress Katya (Tatyana Dogileva), a nurse in the base's hospital—to much anticipation from Bandura's superior Leonid (Mikhail Zhygalov), who is in love with Katya.
-Anxiety is felt by many characters about the politico-social changes taking place back in the Soviet Union during the Perestroika.
+This means leaving his mistress Katya (Tatyana Dogileva), a nurse in the base's hospital—to much anticipation from Bandura's superior Leonid, commander of the paratrooper-assault regiment (Mikhail Zhygalov), who is in love with Katya.
+Anxiety is felt by many characters about the politico-social changes taking place back in the Soviet Union during Perestroika.
 Bandura himself thinks he might not be able to adapt.
 Katya says that Afghanistan will be remembered as the best part of their lives.